akvo/agrastat/docs/user-guide.rst

 If there are a large number of results, the filters can be very helpful, since you can combine filters, selectively adding and removing them, and modify and repeat the search with existing filters still in place.
+Available filters include:

+* Business lines

+* Linked value chain

+* Countries

+* Tags

+*b Format

 If datasets are tagged by geographical area, it is also possible to run AGRASTAT with an extension which allows searching and filtering of datasets by selecting